livecms/core/README.md

-# Project LiveCMS - CORE
+# Project LiveCMS - Core

 ## Note :
 Only works with Laravel version 5.5 or above.

-##For Laravel 5.3, please checkout branch V1
+### For Laravel 5.3, please checkout branch V1
-##For Laravel 5.2, please checkout branch V0
+### For Laravel 5.2, please checkout branch V0

 # How To Install :